-- (2) The final module grade is calculated on the basis of the unrounded values of module examinations, weighted according to the number of credits earned.
+- (2) The final module grade is calculated on the basis of the unrounded values of module examination components corresponding to the number of credits.
 If a final examination is to be completed within a module, the grade from this final module examination constitutes the grade for this module. - (3) Grading for the final module grade, and the overall Master's examination grade is as follows:

-for an average up to and including 1.5 very good for an average of between 1.6 and up to/including 2.5 good for an average of between 2.6 and up to/including 3.5 satisfactory for an average of between 3.6 and up to/including 4.0 sufficient
+for an average up to/including 1.5 very good for an average of between 1.6 and up to/including 2.5 good for an average of between 2.6 and up to/including 3.5 satisfactory average of between 3.6 and up to/including 4.0 sufficient